csaail/ESP-32/Python/Data Logging/USB/README.md

 ### Requirements:
-Arduino IDE for uploading the .ino sketch to your microcontroller Python 3.x pySerial library, install using:
+Arduino IDE for uploading the .ino sketch to your microcontroller<br>
+Python 3.x<br>
+pySerial library, install using:
 ```bash
 pip install pyserial